Submissions

 All submissions must meet the following requirements.

-- This submission meets the requirements outlined in the Author Guidelines.
+• This submission meets the requirements outlined in the Author Guidelines.

-- All references have been checked for accuracy and completeness.
+• All references and in-text citations have been checked for accuracy and completeness.

-- All tables and figures have been numbered and labeled.
+• All tables and figures have been numbered and labeled.

-- Permission has been obtained to publish all photos, datasets and other material provided with this submission.
+• Permission has been obtained to publish all photos, datasets, and other material provided with this submission.

-- Prepare your paper according to the journal template.
+• Prepare your paper according to the journal template

 Privacy Statement

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.
+By using this journal website, users agree to receive communication from the journal related to the stated purposes of the journal.
+If there are any concerns or inquiries regarding privacy, users are encouraged to contact us at ejmss@tiu.edu.iq